purrbot-site/Docs/.snippets/api-img-success-scheme.md

 - `link`: String (URL)
   URL to the randomly selected Image/Gif.
 - `time`: Integer
-  Time in miliseconds it took for the API to process the request.
+  Time in milliseconds it took for the API to process the request.